stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+### June 20, 2020
+Version 3.0.1-SNAPSHOT has been published to the Maven Snapshot repository, which should solve issues running with Gradle 6.2+.
+I appreciate any feedback on how this new version runs in any version of Gradle.

 ### November 10, 2019
 Version 3.0.0 of the Cobertura plugin now supports Gradle 6.0, with thanks to Roberto Perez Alcolea.
 This release no longer supports or works on older